-[ email | Criticism/analysis of society | Travelling | Projects | Goncharenko centre: Talks/discussions » Talk/discussion: Goncharenko centre 2026-2-13: What do you want in life, what xxxxxx ]
+[ email | Criticism/analysis of society | Travelling | Projects | Goncharenko centre: Talks/discussions » Talk/discussion: Goncharenko centre 2026-2-13: What do you want in life, and what effort do you want to do to achieve that? ]

 Post event notes: See farther down on this page, partially mixed earlier.